freenas/freenas-docs/userguide/storage.rst

 .. warning::

    The more data written to a deduplicated dataset, the more RAM it requires.
-When the system starts storing the DDTs (dedup tables) on disk because they no longer fit into RAM, performance craters.
+The DDTs (dedup tables) also compete with other data for RAM, and can be pushed out of RAM in some cases.
+When the system starts storing DDTs on disk because they no longer fit into RAM or have been pushed out of RAM, performance craters.

-   Further, importing an unclean pool can require similar amounts of RAM and if the system does not have the needed RAM, it will panic.
+   Importing an unclean pool can require similar amounts of RAM.
+If the system does not have the needed RAM, it will panic.
 The only solution then is to add more RAM or recreate the pool.

-   Furthermore, **there is no quick way to undedup data within a dataset once deduplication is enabled**, as disabling deduplication has **NO EFFECT** on existing data.
+   **There is also no quick way to undedup data within a dataset once deduplication is enabled**, as disabling deduplication has **NO EFFECT** on existing data.
 The simplest way to undedup existing data is to copy the deduped files to a new undeduped